sql-machine-learning/elasticdl/README.md

 - In addition to the elasticity and fault-tolerance, DLRover also implements [auto-scaling distributed training](https://github.com/intelligent-machine-learning/dlrover#auto-scaling-to-improve-training-performance).

-- In addition to TensorFlow and Horovod, DLRover Supports TorchElastic and users can use the elasticity and fault-tolerance without any modification of the training code.
+- In addition to TensorFlow and Horovod, DLRover Supports TorchElastic and users can use the elasticity and fault-tolerance without any modification of the training code like the [TorchElastic example](https://github.com/intelligent-machine-learning/dlrover/blob/master/docs/tutorial/torch_on_cloud.md).

 - To deploy a distributed job using `kubectl`, DLRover implements an [ElasticJob](https://github.com/intelligent-machine-learning/dlrover/tree/master/dlrover/go/operator)
   CRD.